 The overall mission of the group is to foster and promote an integrated working relationship between veterinary oncologists (medical, surgical and radiation) and pathologists (anatomic and clinical) to facilitate and ensure the highest standard of pathology support and reporting for the advancement of veterinary clinical oncology and cancer research.
 Through this interdisciplinary effort, the group will, amongst other efforts, work to establish consensus documents designed to standardize aspects of and provide guidelines for oncologic pathology.
 The group will additionally seek sponsorship and support for said documents from other groups/organizations with similar interests including but not limited to the: American College of Veterinary Internal Medicine (Oncology), Veterinary Cooperative Oncology Group, Veterinary Radiation Therapy Oncology Group, and Veterinary Society of Surgical Oncology.
 Specific objectives of the group include:

 - To facilitate and promote a working relationship and communication between veterinary oncologists (surgical, medical, and radiation) and pathologists (anatomic & clinical)

-- To establish consensus and promote species-specific tumor prognostic parameters based upon published peer-reviewed scientifically-supported evidence
+- To establish consensus and promote species-specific tumor grading systems, prognostic parameters, and predictive parameters based upon published peer-reviewed scientifically-supported evidence

 - To provide recommendations/guidelines on research-related (retrospective & prospective studies) pathological evaluation and design to strengthen published scientific data